PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/ComputerVision/TradDLComputerVision.md

 Nowadays, it seems like computer vision (CV) is all about deep learning (DL).
 While it is true that DL models dominate CV applications, it does not mean that traditional CV techniques are no longer in use.
 Real CV projects typically require multiple steps, from raw data to the required output, forming image processing pipelines.
 These pipelines rarely rely on pure DL.
 Instead, it is more common to see a pipeline with DL as its backbone supported by traditional CV.
 Traditional CV methods can be used for pre-/post-processing of images as well as tasks such as feature extraction, object measurements.

-Let’s look at an example project on plant biology<sup>[1]</sup>.
+Let us look at an example project on plant biology<sup>[1]</sup>.
 The dataset consisted of plant images planted such that their roots were visible.
 The task was to measure the length of these roots from the images.
 The first 100 hours of plant development was monitored by photographing the seed at t = 0 h and repeating it every hour until t = 100 h.
 Roots appear after germination around t = 20 h.

 <iframe width="896" height="504" src="https://www.youtube-nocookie.com/embed/U_BoKRrSzqA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 Video 1: Video summary of the plant biology project<sup>[1]</sup>.

 Finding the plants and roots can be done effectively using DL.
 Researchers used U-Net to find the plant root pixels.
-But measuring root length is not feasible with DL.
+However, measuring root length was not feasible with DL.
 Instead, a traditional CV technique called [skeletonization](https://scikit-image.org/docs/stable/auto_examples/edges/plot_skeleton.html) was selected for this problem.

 <img src="./images/skeleton.png" alt="Skeleton" width="80%"/>\
 Figure 1: An example topological skeleton.